 Pre-Medicaid planning is another common concern for aging retirees and in this situation, a careful review of the assets is recommended to assure preservation of as much of the estate as possible.

-When to create an Estate Plan
+When to Create an Estate Plan?

 Get started on your estate plan today because the best time to start is now and peace of mind is your reward.

 There are often objections that arise when considering estate planning, such as the cost or a busy schedule.
 However, like most important things in life, there is a huge payoff in addressing matters that are so important.
 If financial cost is an issue, I suggest that you start with what you can afford and go from there.
 If you’re struggling with taking the time, it is often possible to get started with a phone consultation and an e-mail.
 I encourage you do whatever it takes to complete this thoughtful and important process to protect yourself and your loved ones.
 For all of the above reasons, the temptation to engage in do it yourself (DIY) estate planning should be weighed against the risk of unnecessary confusion and expense for you or loved ones.